fchaillie/Portfolio_Management_Optimization/README.md

 - 🎲 **Monte Carlo Simulations** — Explore thousands of portfolio scenarios instantly.
 - 🔄 **Backtesting Engine** — See how strategies would have performed historically.
 - 🎨 **Polished UI** — Simple graphs and tables making finance insights easy to understand.
-- ☁️ **Easy Access** — Try it online via Streamlit Cloud or deploy it anywhere via Docker in just one command.
+- ☁️ **Easy Access** — Try it online now or deploy it anywhere via Docker in just one command.

 ---